-Victim Support Services (Families and Friends of Missing Persons and Violent Crime Victims) is a 501(c)(3) non-profit organization.
-It is the oldest victim assistance organization in Washington State, and one of the first in the nation.
+Victim Support Services, a 501(c)(3) non-profit organization, is the oldest victim assistance organization in Washington State, and one of the first in the nation.
 Our Mission is to support victims of crime through advocacy, education and awareness.

-On February 25th, 1975, thirteen families came together in a church auditorium to share their heartbreaking experiences and to talk about their mutual concerns.
+On February 25th, 1975, thirteen families came together to share their heartbreaking experiences, to support one another and to talk about their mutual concerns.

 “I’ll never forget that first meeting.
 It is forever etched in my memory.
 We arrived early to setup and make coffee.
 We barely spoke to each other as we waited for these strangers to arrive.
 We were lost in our own thoughts of the past few months of pain, anxiety, and fear of what had been and now of what was to come.
 As the others began to arrive, one by one and in family groups, we greeted them and introduced ourselves.
 They took a seat at the table without saying a word.
 They too were withdrawn into themselves.
 Then we began…we told them why we had called them together – our frustration and pain.
 One by one, the participants began to tell their stories, talking about their own cases, their children.
 You could see it in their faces as realization of solidarity came to each person, they were no longer alone, and someone else understood – really understood how they felt.
 Soon they were completing each other’s sentences.
 They felt secure enough to cry with these strangers who were suddenly confidantes.
 One’s pain became the pain of all.
 The electricity in the room crackled.
 FINALLY…someone had given us permission to feel, someone was validating our pain.”
 (Linda Barker, co-founder)

 As a result of this meeting, VSS was established with the goals of examining the criminal justice system, giving assistance to families and friends of victims during their time of grief and educating the public on the impact that violent crime has in our society.